1. Swansea University Strategic Vision and Purpose

 Examples of the work academic departments and faculties to promote and offer academic opportunities for students to get involved and learn through real-world learning include:

-The University has also developed a number of related groups that work towards the Higher Education for Future Generations Groups for Wales (HE FGGDW).
+Additionally, the University has also developed a number of related groups that work towards the Higher Education for Future Generations Groups for Wales (HE FGGDW).
 Through this group we focus on sharing good practice around Education for Sustainable Development (ESD) and sustainability, and we recently took over the running of the UN Regional Centre for Excellence (RCE) Wales.
 Some of the other groups associated with the HE FGGDW include:

 - Circular Economy Research and Innovation Group (chaired by Gavin Bunting, Swansea University).